gliu2k/SAP-Datasphere/SAC/Admin/Index.md

 This is SAP [best practice](https://help.sap.com/docs/SUPPORT_CONTENT/boc/3354605643.html).

 > [!NOTE]
 > SAP BOBJ can seamless integrate the security of S/4HANA or BW.
-It can import the role defined in ABAP system.
->
-> However, I cannot find how to achieve that in Datasphere and SAC.
+It can import the users from winAD, the roles defined in ABAP system, and the assignment of the user and the role from ABAP system.
+Thus, we don't need to repeat the assignment in BOBJ system.
+However, I cannot find how to achieve the similar in Datasphere and SAC.

 # 4. Transport